johnalison/WorkingPhilosophy/Lists.md

 # Who/what are we:
-- Our brains are powerful computers but with arcane operating systemas
+- Our brains are powerful computers but with arcane operating systems
 - Emotions (Algorithms) very fast efficient, but often used out of context.
 - Quickly becoming gods (or racing to event new ones (AI)) without wisdom.
-- Animals with rationality - the tool that may allow us to transend our situation
+- Animals with rationality - the tool that may allow us to transcend our situation
 - Optimism and hubris is built into our operating systems

+# What we should be teaching kids:
+- Importance of Filtering.
+(Especially in today's world) Knowing what, when and how to filter is critical to being productive.
+Knowing what to believe, seeing truth.
+- How to google.
+- Meditation/controlling your emotions.
+- Self-motivation
+- Self-improvement.
+- Game theory